 - Scope 3: Glass bottles, wine barrels, pallets, cardboard packaging, bottle caps freight, advertising, business flights, employee commutes, waste to landfill (80.8%).

-The comprehensive LCA data was instrumental for the second successful NCOS application.
+The comprehensive LCA data was instrumental for the second successful Climate Active application.
 It determined that after carbon reduction measures, Ross Hill’s product emissions totalled 547.5 tCO2-e.

 Becoming a net zero carbon business